nicsuzor/wikijuris/cyberlaw/dns.markdown

 **“Close and Substantial Connection”**

-A Registrant may obtain a domain name licence for a name that has a close and substantial connection with the Registrant.((See Clause 10 of Guidelines for Accredited Registrars on the Interpretation of Policy Rules for Open 2LDs (2008-06) at http://www.auda.org.au/policies/auda-2008-06/)) This requirement was introduced in 2002.
+A Registrant may obtain a domain name licence for a name that has a close and substantial connection with the Registrant.[^AUTOREPLACEDSeeClause10ofGuidelinesforAccreditedRegistrarsontheInterpretationofPolicyRulesforOpen2LDs200806athttpwwwaudaorgaupoliciesauda200806AUTOREPLACED]

+[^AUTOREPLACEDSeeClause10ofGuidelinesforAccreditedRegistrarsontheInterpretationofPolicyRulesforOpen2LDs200806athttpwwwaudaorgaupoliciesauda200806AUTOREPLACED]: See Clause 10 of Guidelines for Accredited Registrars on the Interpretation of Policy Rules for Open 2LDs (2008-06) at http://www.auda.org.au/policies/auda-2008-06/

+ This requirement was introduced in 2002.
 For .com.au and .net.au domain names, a “close and substantial connection” with the Registrant may be established where the name refers to:

 * a product that the Registrant manufactures or sells;
 * a service the Registrant provides;